-Ms. Sowers is Director of Special Projects at National Association of State Directors of Developmental Disabilities Services (NASDDDS), Inc. She has experience in both the public and private sectors, having worked at Mercer Government Human Services Consulting providing technical assistance to states on a wide range of Medicaid-related issues, with a focus on community-based long-term services and supports.
+Ms. Sowers is Executive Director at National Association of State Directors of Developmental Disabilities Services (NASDDDS), Inc. She has experience in both the public and private sectors, having worked at Mercer Government Human Services Consulting providing technical assistance to states on a wide range of Medicaid-related issues, with a focus on community-based long-term services and supports.
 Prior to working at Mercer, Ms. Sowers worked for CMS in the Disabled and Elderly Health Programs Group (DEHPG), where she specialized in community LTSS, managed LTSS, self-direction, and person-centered systems.
 Key areas of expertise: program design; Medicaid compliance; managed LTSS.

 Ms. Sowers joined NASDDDS in 2014.
 Immediately prior to joining, she provided consultation and technical assistance to state governments on a wide array of Medicaid-related issues with Mercer, with a focus on home and community-based services and managed long-term services and supports.

 Prior to joining Mercer in 2011, Ms. Sowers held senior positions with the federal Centers for Medicare & Medicaid Services (CMS), DEHPG within the Center for Medicaid, CHIP and Survey and Certification.
 During her tenure at CMS, Mary specialized in Medicaid home and community based services, managed long term services and supports (including strategies for reducing institutional reliance), self-direction, and strategies to design person-centered systems of care.